 Looking to start an online proofreading job?
 Well, you’re exactly where you need to be.

-I’ve searched the web and found 30 companies currently hiring in 2018.
+I’ve searched the web and found 32 companies currently hiring in 2018 and into 2019.

 They are looking to hire people right now.

 Keep reading because you could land a position that pays $65/hour.

 Jump straight to the list or keep reading to learn how to maximize your earnings.

 Online proofreading jobs used to be exclusive to writers already working on the content.

 However, once the internet became a never-ending resource of information that requires a non-stop production of content, the demand for proofreading jobs as a standalone profession began.

 Today, you won’t be able to move around the freelance world without finding online proofreading jobs from home.

 So, if you’re new to freelancing and are wondering if this profession is something you can get into, here are all the information you need.

 What skills do I need to be a proofreader?